kasparsd/minit/readme.txt

 == Changelog ==

+= 0.6.7 =
+* Add "Clear cache" link in the plugin list.

 = 0.6.6 =
 * Store cache file path in transient so that we can verify it exists before using it.